 Snap Raster—Sets a raster that is used to define the cell alignment of an output raster.

 The raster to be used as the snap raster.

-This example demonstrates how to set the snap raster environment before executing a ArcGIS Spatial Analyst tool.
+This example demonstrates how to set the Snap Raster environment before executing an ArcGIS Spatial Analyst extension tool.

-import arcpy # Set workspace and extent environments arcpy.env.workspace = "C:/workspace" arcpy.env.extent = "C:/data/studyArea" # Set Snap Raster environment arcpy.env.snapRaster = "C:/data/my_snapraster" # Set local variables InZones = "C:/data/parcels.shp" InZoneField = "Parcel_ID" InValueRaster = "C:/data/Slope" # Check out ArcGIS ArcGIS Spatial Analyst extension license arcpy.CheckOutExtension("Spatial") # Process: Calculate the mean slope of each parcel area. out = arcpy.sa.ZonalStatistics(InZones, InZoneField, InValueRaster, "MEAN","DATA") out.save("mean_ParSlp")
+import arcpy # Set workspace and extent environments arcpy.env.workspace = "C:/workspace" arcpy.env.extent = "C:/data/studyArea" # Set Snap Raster environment arcpy.env.snapRaster = "C:/data/my_snapraster" # Set local variables InZones = "C:/data/parcels.shp" InZoneField = "Parcel_ID" InValueRaster = "C:/data/Slope" # Check out ArcGIS Spatial Analyst extension license arcpy.CheckOutExtension("Spatial") # Process: Calculate the mean slope of each parcel area. out = arcpy.sa.ZonalStatistics(InZones, InZoneField, InValueRaster, "MEAN", "DATA") out.save("mean_ParSlp")